 Making impactful changes with gained trust

 Once trust is achieved, real change can begin.
 Generally, patients who trust their caregivers will be more receptive to treatment and open to dialogue.
 It can be easier to identify why they feel the way they do about care—and easier to discern whether social determinants of health (SDOH) are at play.

 Maybe the patient cannot keep virtual appointments because they lack a suitable device or Wi-Fi connection or have transportation limitations.
 A care manager can also assess a patient’s health literacy level.
 Their aversion to receiving care could be a lack of understanding, and the care manager can adjust their language to make them feel more comfortable.

 I hosted the webinar “Care Management 101 – The Fundamentals” to discuss the importance of care management strategies in value-based care.
 Beyond discussing the critical personal relationship with the patient, I speak about the fundamentals of care management, our guiding principles, the most experienced pitfalls, must-haves for a successful program, and more.
 Change takes time, and I believe all organizations can take something away from this presentation.

-Shelley Davis, MSN, RNC, CCM is Lightbeam’s Clinical Engagement Manager.
+Shelley Davis, MSN, RNC, CCM is Lightbeam’s VP of Clinical Strategy.